Category Archives for Cyberbullying

 Back when MySpace was popular, almost every student at my high school had a profile.
 For us MySpace was an online-place where we could thoroughly express ourselves.
 We would post pictures from our latest and greatest adventures, update our status to our current mood, and choose backgrounds and music that represented who we were as a person.
 However, at one point during my high school MySpace became less of a space for self-expression and more a place of cyberbullying.

 Tina Fey’s Mean Girls made popular the “Burn Book,” where a group of popular girls, known as “the Plastics” would write rumors, secrets, truths and lies about their fellow students and teachers.
-My high school’s “Burn Book” took the form of several online MySpace pages,...
+My high school’s “Burn Book” took the form of several online MySpace pages, spreading rumors about students across the campus including some of my friends.
+Many of my friends who were...
 Continue Reading

 Posted: September 20, 2012